chromaui/chromatic-docs/setup.md

 description: Learn how to setup Chromatic and publish Storybook
 ---

+# Changes

+- Intro needs re-work to be more clear about the different workflows
+- Setup workflow
+- Run build from the CLI
+- Preview Storyboko
+- VT addon
+-

 # Setup and publish Storybook

 The Chromatic CLI builds then publishes Storybook to a secure workspace in the cloud.
 That allows your team to access all your stories at [chromatic.com](https://www.chromatic.com/start).